svetar21/GenesysCloudDemoExtension/content/040-HowToBuildDemo/10-howto.md

 ---
-title: "How to build a demo?"
+title: "How to reset the Predictive Engagement session"
 chapter: true
 weight: 10
 ---

-## How to build a demo?

-### To build a demo

-Navigate to the target web site
-Click on Demo Extension icon and go into "Demo Edit" mode by enabling both the "Inspection" and "Injection"

 ### How to reset the Predictive Engagement session
 To start with an empty Predictive Engagement session, define a hotspot that will reset the session (send 'destroy' event):